 If a teacher or staff member witness's PDA, the incident will be reported to the office.
-The students shall be referred to the school counselor and the action could lead to suspension.
+The students shall be referred to a school Administrator and their behavior could lead to disciplinary action that may include suspension.

 Bullying and Harassment